Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 4

 Stars Splits and Trends

-- In the 14 games this season the Stars registered just one goal, they went 3-9-2 (eight points).
+- The 14 times this season the Stars finished a game with only one goal, they went 3-9-2 (eight points).

-- Dallas has taken 17 points from the 17 games this season when it scored exactly two goals (5-5-7 record).
+- Dallas has finished 5-5-7 in the 17 games this season when it scored exactly two goals (registering 17 points).

-- In the 27 games when Dallas has capitalized on a lone power-play goal, it went 15-5-7 to register 37 points.
+- In the 27 games when Dallas has recorded a lone power-play goal, it went 15-5-7 to register 37 points.

 - The Stars' opponents have had more shots in 37 games.
 The Stars went 17-11-9 in those contests (43 points).